reflechant/minimal-lisp/README.md

 It's considered a "rite of passage" moment for compiled languages to write the compiler in itself.
 For interpreted languages it's similar.

-The whole point of the paper was to show the beauty and methematical profundity of LISP which achieves this goal by using just 7 primitive operators.
+The whole point of the paper was to show the beauty and mathematical profundity of LISP which achieves this goal by using just 7 primitive operators!

 LISP is like the coordinate system of programming.
 If you have X, Y and Z you don't need any more axes for a 3-dimensional space.